 Post Role on neonatal unit Role in follow up Benefits of structure Community occupational therapy with neonatal/ developmental follow-up speciality (rural) in South West Scotland Attendance at the weekly medical unit round is shared between the Joint Therapy Baby Service team members (occupational therapist (OT), physiotherapist (PT), and speech and language therapist (SLT)).
 Referrals are identified and made as per the pre-set criteria (in line with national guidelines) to feed into the therapy follow-up service.
 Informal advice provided by occupational therapist, physiotherapist and/or speech and language therapist as required during inpatient period within the unit round capacity.
 Attends multidisciplinary unit rounds.
 Joint service provision from OT, PT, SLT with links to wider MDT including health visiting and consultant paediatricians.
-Referrals are fed into either the Baby Clinic (preventative screening) care pathway or Baby Caseload care pathway or Baby Caseload care pathway or Baby Caseload care pathway should any additional concerns or indicators be present.
-Infants born before 29 GA are seen for follow up until 24 months' corrected age.
-Planned reviews at post-discharge, 4 months, 8 months, 12 months, 18 months, 12 months, 18 months, 12 months, 18 months, end 24 months as above) corrected ages for informal and formal assessment including use of developmental assessments, e.g. Bayley III.
-Additional review appointments can be made depending on need.
-Clients can transfer between clinic and caseload care pathways as required.
+Referrals are fed into either the Baby Clinic (preventative screening) care pathway or Baby Caseload care pathway should any additional concerns or indicators be present.
+Infants born before 29 GA are seen for follow up until 24 months' corrected age and infants between 29 and 32 GA until 18 months' corrected age.
+Planned reviews at post-discharge, 4 months (and 24 months as above) corrected ages for informal and formal assessment including use of developmental assessments, e.g. Bayley III.
+Additional review appointments can transfer between clinic and caseload care pathways as required.
 Facilitate transfer from neonatal unit to therapy follow up/caseloads when necessary for ongoing care.
 Resource for transdisciplinary team in terms of developmental care and later occupational outcomes.
 Training and education for therapists, nurses and doctors on working with small babies and their families on paediatrics.
 Opportunities to up-skill paediatric occupational therapist as succession planning.